 DAVID H. LEE is recognized locally and nationally as a preeminent Family Law practitioner.
 He was admitted to the Bar of Massachusetts in 1973 and is also admitted to the Bar of the United States Supreme Court, the United States Tax Court, the United States Court of Appeals for the First Circuit and the United States District Court, District of Massachusetts.
 The focus of his practice over his entire career has been in the field of Family Law.
 Mr. Lee graduated Tufts University (cum laude, 1969) and Boston University Law School (1973).

 Mr. Lee has been a Fellow of the American Academy of Matrimonial Lawyers since 1978.
 He is a past President of the Massachusetts Chapter of AAML, a former member of the national Board of Governors and a Director of the AAML Charitable Foundation.
 He is a Fellow of the International Academy of Matrimonial Lawyers and a past member of the Board of Managers of the Massachusetts Family and Probate American Inns of Court.
 Mr. Lee is designated a Diplomate of the American College of Family Trial Lawyers, a national organization which is limited to 100 distinguished Family Law attorneys from the United States.
+Mr. Lee is a member of the American Academy for Certified Financial Litigators.
 He has been awarded the “AV” rating by Martindale-Hubbell Law Directory since 1981, which is granted to a select group of attorneys and indicates the highest possible peer rating within a particular practice area.
 Mr. Lee was Co-chairman of BBA/MBA Task Force on Alimony Reform and a member of the Legislative Committee on Alimony Reform.